MiriamT/learn-react/README.md

-# Learn React
+# Learn React!

 A guided tutorial to teach the basics of modern web app development with ReactJs.
 You'll have a multi-page React app hosted on Github by the end of the tutorial.
 Here's an [example](https://miriamt.github.io/mcon-353-demo-site/).

 This repo is structured as a series of sequential "session" files.
-Each file starts by introducing new concepts in web development or React and ends with a hands-on assignment for you to build the next part of your demo app.
+Each session starts by introducing new concepts in web development or React and ends with a hands-on assignment for you to build the next part of your demo app.

 This material is used by the Author as a basis for teaching the Practicum in Software Development course in Touro University.
 I hope you find it useful too!